top of page

 PART I: THE UNDERLYING ECONOMICS

-Chapter One, Why the Free Market Can’t Do Everything, explains why free markets on their own cannot deliver prosperity, and why purely free-market thinking cannot design industrial policies that can.
+Chapter 1, Why the Free Market Can’t Do Everything, explains why free markets, although absolutely crucial, cannot deliver prosperity on their own, and why purely free-market thinking cannot design the industrial policies that can.

-The next chapter, The Dynamics of Advantageous Industries, spells out the authors' concept of “advantageous” industries and the economics that derives from it.
+Chapter 2, The Dynamics of Advantageous Industries, spells out the nature of the “advantageous” industries that industrial policy should target, and the economics that derives from this.

-The Industrial Policy Tool Kit describes the tools governments worldwide have used to implement industrial policy based on this alternative view of economics.
+Chapter 3, The Industrial Policy Tool Kit, describes the tools governments worldwide, including the US, have used to implement industrial policy to grow and retain the most valuable industries in their countries.

-Trade, Currencies, and Industrial Policy explains how international trade, including comparative advantage and foreign exchange rates, fits into the book's economic theory and policy proposals.
+Chapter 4, Trade, Currencies, and Industrial Policy, explains how international trade, including comparative advantage, foreign exchange rates, and tariffs, presents the US with both threats and opportunities.

 PART II: COUNTRY CASE STUDIES